Systems Engineering and Design Degree

 SECONDARY FIELD OPTION

 Systems Engineering and Design students focus their studies through the Secondary Field Option, integrating our multidisciplinary curriculum with a specialized activity.

 SENIOR ENGINEERING PROJECT

-In the Department of Industrial and Enterprise Systems Engineering, the Senior Engineering Project (GE 494) is the capstone experience for undergraduates.
+In the Department of Industrial and Enterprise Systems Engineering, the Senior Engineering Project (SED 494) is the capstone experience for undergraduates.

 With their specialized knowledge, interdisciplinary perspective, and hands-on experience from faculty laboratories and their Senior Engineering Project, Systems Engineering and Design graduates are in demand for both engineering and non-engineering professions.
 The Department of Industrial and Enterprise Systems Engineering at Illinois is well-connected in industry, with partnerships with many corporations; there are myriad opportunities for graduates to enter the workforce.
 Many take professional positions in the private or public sectors, and some start their own companies.

 Systems Engineering and Design graduates' holistic, big-picture view of interconnected engineering and business problems is also indispensable for those seeking to make profound changes through entrepreneurship, in small communities, or in developing countries.

 Our graduates stand out because of their superior problem-solving skills applied across disciplines, communication skills, and ability to get results in a team environment.
 They succeed in most any engineering or non-engineering profession.
 With an emphasis on understanding engineering's impact on business, a systems engineer is often a technical person who can manage budgets and projects, and lead people.

 In addition, Systems Engineering and Design graduates are well prepared for graduate education in engineering, law, medicine, or business administration.